 Industrial engineering seniors will present their industry-based process improvement

 projects.
-Projects range from inventory control processes to shop floor layout
+Projects range from industrial inventory control to healthcare discharge

 LANE DEPARTMENT OF COMPUTER SCIENCE AND ELECTRICAL ENGINEERING